jshjohnson/Animate/README.md

 Adds/removes animations without the need for event listeners.

 ##Development
-To setup a local environmen: clone this repo, navigate into it's directory in a terminal window and run the following command:
+To setup a local environment: clone this repo, navigate into it's directory in a terminal window and run the following command:
 * ``npm install``

 ###Gulp tasks